statisticsnorway/teknologiradar/README.md

 After comitting changes to the csv file, go to: [SSBs teknologiradar](https://radar.thoughtworks.com/?sheetId=https%3A%2F%2Fraw.githubusercontent.com%2Fstatisticsnorway%2Fteknologiradar%2Fmain%2FSSB%2520-%2520Teknologiradar.csv)
 <br><br>
 *PS.
-Sometimes, changes made to the csv file are not instantly visible in the radar, most likely caused by some type of caching mechanism.
-Just wait a few minutes for changes to propagate and reload the radar.*
+Sometimes, changes made to the csv file are not instantly visible in the radar, most likely caused by some type of caching at Thoughtworks.
+Just wait a few minutes and reload the radar.*

 #### Next:
 In the future, we will probably move on to self-hosted BYOR (Bring Your Own Radar) provided here: [BYOR](https://github.com/thoughtworks/build-your-own-radar).